indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 But nothing gets done faster overall.
 Environment creation is still a blocker.
 What's worse, WIP is increased.
-New builds pile up even faster now, waiting to be deployed to the test environment.
+New builds pile up even more quickly now, waiting to be deployed to the test environment.
-Since environment creation is blocking new work from passing through, steps that should happen after are starved of work.
+Since environment creation blocks new work from passing through, steps that should happen after are starved of work.
-We should find the constraint in our value stream, eliminate it and then find the next one.
+We should find the constraint in our value stream, eliminate it, and then find the next one.

 <figure class="align-center">
   <img src="{{ '/images/2020-04-01-3-ways-of-devops/dam.jpg' | absolute_url }}" alt="Hoover Dam">